 I’ve written before about the average cost of a high quality Mechanical Ventilation Heat Recovery (MVHR) installation, which includes itemised costs for detailed ductwork layout, materials supply, installation and commissioning (airflow balancing and handover).

 Today I’m going to explain (with photos) why the cheaper MVHR units are a false economy, and can end up costing the buyer much more money in the long run.

-Please note, none of the images are Enhabit installations, but they are taken from remedial projects we’ve been asked to fix.
+Please note, none of the images are from our own installations – they are taken from remedial projects we’ve been asked to fix.